tud-zih-energy/FIRESTARTER/README.md

 Here we try to implement ARM support.
 Current status:
 - asmjit does not support SVE yet - sponsors needed
-- Some NEON workload can be build
+- Some NEON workload can be build that acts like the SSE2 workload on x86
-- The thread synchronization does not work, you have to `kill -9` your AArch64 build process

 # FIRESTARTER - A Processor Stress Test Utility